 - Sea salt or kosher salt to taste

 - Drain the tofu.
-Line a cutting board with a few layers of paper towels or a clean dish towel.
+Line a cutting board with a few layers of paper towels or a thin dish towel.
 Place the tofu on top, then weigh it down with a heavy cookbook, or a large plate weighed down by a few cans of beans.
 Press the tofu for 15 minutes.

 - Make the eggy sauce.
 In a bowl, whisk together the turmeric, garlic powder, onion powder, paprika, chipotle, kala namak, tahini, and nutritional yeast.
 Pour in the milk gradually and whisk until you have a nice sauce.

 - Crumble the pressed tofu with your hands into chunks, not too big or too small (see photos in step-by-step instructions for the size).